ksamuk/pixy/docs/arguments.rst

 --chromosome            Target chromosome (precisely as annotated in the CHROM field).
 --interval_start            The start of the interval over which to calculate pi/dxy.
 --interval_end            The end of the interval over which to calculate pi/dxy.
---variant_filter_expression            A comma separated list of filters (e.g. DP>=10,GQ>=20) to apply to SNPs.
+--variant_filter_expression            A comma separated list of filters
+                                       (e.g. DP>=10,GQ>=20) to apply to SNPs.
---invariant_filter_expression            A comma separated list of filters (e.g. DP>=10,RGQ>=20) to apply to invariant sites.
+--invariant_filter_expression          A comma separated list of filters
+                                       (e.g. DP>=10,RGQ>=20) to apply to invariant sites.
 --outfile_prefix            Path and prefix for the output file.
-Output files will be named like: path/to/outfile_pi_[popname].txt
+Output files will be named like:
+                            path/to/outfile_pi_[popname].txt
---bypass_filtration            Bypass all variant filtration (for data lacking FORMAT annotations, use with extreme .caution)
+--bypass_filtration            Bypass all variant filtration (for data lacking FORMAT annotations,
+                                use with extreme caution!)

 An example: